 Please find link here.

-For more information about Angharad’s practice, please see here.
+For further information about the Machynlleth Comedy Festival, please see here.

 Great to be back with Ballet Cymru in Newport as they work on their new programme for 2017, including productions of A Midsummer Night’s Dream and The Light Princess – the latter being the company’s original adaptation of George MacDonald’s 19th century fairy tale, scored by Catrin Finch.